coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 * The use of subkeys derived from a single (full-entropy) root key for each unique combination of filesystem entity and purpose as a means to confine wear-out.

-Regarding cryptographic algorithms, the CocoonFS format supports the full set of block cipher and hash algorithms specified by the TCG Algorithm Registry \[[TCGALG25](#bib-tcgalg25)\], with implementations explicitly being permitted to support a subset thereof only.
+Regarding cryptographic algorithms, the CocoonFs format supports the full set of block cipher and hash algorithms specified by the TCG Algorithm Registry \[[TCGALG25](#bib-tcgalg25)\], with implementations explicitly being permitted to support a subset thereof only.